2013 Monaco GP2 Series round: Sprint race

 As the field became tightly packed, no driver had the advantage of getting the edge for moving up the field.
 This was the case until Rosenzweig stuck the front of his car down the inside of Lancaster through the Lowe's hairpin and tapped him into a half-spin.
 Rosenzweig moved into tenth as Lancaster could not recover sufficiently from the incident and lost five places in two corners.
 Coletti's hold on first waned because tyre degradation removed some of his earlier speed and handling, lowering his lead over Quaife-Hobbs to a second.
 Less than four seconds covered the first five with a 14-second gap over a battle for sixth between Binder, Ceccon and Richelmi.
 Coletti had help from Quaife-Hobbs who defended from Evans.
 By this point, the track was completely dry with no rainfall.
 Evans tried again to take second on the final lap, almost hitting the rear of Quaife-Hobbs's car as the pair left the Novelle Chicane.
 Coletti maintained the lead for the rest of the race to win, making him the first Monegasque driver to win on the streets of Monaco since Louis Chiron in the 1931 Monaco Grand Prix.
-Quaife-Hobbs finished in second position, three-tenths of a second ahead of Evans in third.
+Although he lost grip in his tyres, Quaife-Hobbs finished in second position, three-tenths of a second ahead of Evans in third after holding off Evans.
 Nasr, Calado, Binder, Ceccon and Richelmi made up positions four through ten.
 De Jong, Rosenzweig, Canamasas, Palmer, Leimer, Leal, Frijns, Haryanto, Lancaster, Ericcson, Rossi, Giovesi, Berthon, Abt, Trummer, Bird and Dillmann were the final classified finishers.